hammelm/mempeek/readme.txt

         Clone all derived definition variables name.x to base.x and assign them to the new base value <expression>

-        This operation is not allowed within for loops, while loops, and if statements
+    These operations are not allowed within for loops, while loops, and if statements

 assigning values to variables: